free things to do in New York City

 Performance | chekhovOS: an experimental game: Film, Theater and Video Game Technology (Zoom)

-The latest workshop from our Zero Gravity Virtual Theater Lab fuses film, theater, and video game technology to experiment in a new medium where viewers interact with the performers.
+The latest workshop from our Zero Gravity Virtual Theater Lab fuses film, theater, and video game technology more to experiment in a new medium where viewers interact with the performers.
 Inspired by Anton Chekhov's The Cherry Orchard and drawing from recordings of Chekhov's letters and dreams, this interactive online theater experience accesses the operating system behind both Chekhov's computer and the world in which his characters live, searching for happiness.
 This is a work-in-progress created during the pandemic, a way for artists to work through the themes of the play, the encroaching virus, and a moment of change in the world around us.
-Followed by live talkback with members of the cast and creative team.
+Followed by live talkback with members of the cast and creative team. less

 New York City, NY; NYC